Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning

 \section{Introduction}

 Large language models (LLMs) exhibit exceptional capabilities, enabling their wide applications in fields such as education~\cite{zhang2024simulating}, programming~\cite{perez2020copilot}, and everyday tasks.
 However, their powerful nature also introduces risks, as they can inadvertently generate harmful instructions or inappropriate content, leading to unsafe or illegal outcomes.
-For instance, prior research has shown that malicious users can compromise LLMs through adversarial techniques such as jailbreaks~\cite{zou2023universal,liu2024autodan}, which bypass safety restrictions and prompt models to generate harmful outputs.
+For instance, prior research has shown that malicious users can compromise LLMs through adversarial techniques such as jailbreaks~\cite{zou2023universal,liu2024autodan,10.1145/3658644.3670388}, which bypass safety restrictions and prompt models to generate harmful outputs.
 These outputs may include instructions for breaching computer systems~\cite{zou2023universal} or facilitating unauthorized access to copyrighted materials~\cite{mazeika2024harmbenchstandardizedevaluationframework}.
-Such misuse not only violates ethical standards in AI deployment but also leads to severe consequences, including financial losses, reputational harm, and legal liabilities.
-Given these concerns, ensuring the safety and ethical deployment of LLMs is paramount.
+Such vulnerabilities not only pose ethical concerns but can also result in substantial real-world consequences, including financial loss, privacy violations, and legal liabilities for both users and organizations deploying these systems.
+Consequently, ensuring robust safety mechanisms for LLMs has become a critical priority for responsible AI development and deployment.
 Addressing safety challenges is not only critical to preventing potential harm but also essential to fostering trust and acceptance of these technologies in society.